lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 Stake presidents and bishops should send missionary funds that exceed reasonable stake and ward needs to the General Missionary Fund at Church headquarters or to the area office.

-For more information about missionary funds and financing missionary service, see24.3.4.
+For more information about missionary funds and financing missionary service, see [24.3.4](/study/manual/general-handbook/24?lang=eng&id=title_number16-p111#title_number16 "/study/manual/general-handbook/24?lang=eng&id=title_number16-p111#title_number16").

 Members may contribute financially to additional approved categories.
 If donors are using the Tithing and Other Offerings form, they write the category name in the “Other” section of the form.